Velvet Disease in Betta Fish: Symptoms, Treatment & Prevention

 What is Velvet Disease in Betta Fish?

 Don’t be fooled by its fancy name: velvet disease is a condition that can cause serious problems in fish if left untreated.
 It is caused by a microscopic parasite called Oodinium.
 Tiny golden-yellow spots develop on the fish that appear to be dusted or scattered over the head, fins, and body.
 By this time, the infestation is already severe.
 This disease is also called rust or gold dust disease.
-It can affect all types of fish living in freshwater, but unfortunately, our dear little betta fish are generally more susceptible to this disease.
+It can affect all types of fish living in freshwater, but is usually seen in tropical fish (which includes Bettas).

 - A dirty tank